Waterfall from cliffs to beach.

 The Coastal Trail leads past Bass Lake to Alamere Falls.

-Tip: If you follow the trail all the way to the falls, which cascade right onto the beach, keep in mind that the last half mile includes rocky slopes hikers not in shape or nimble enough may find tough to negotiate.
-The National Park Service has more info about this part (scroll to bottom of page).
+Tip: If you follow the trail all the way to the falls, which cascade right onto the beach, keep in mind that the last half mile includes rocky slopes that hikers not in shape or nimble enough may find tough to negotiate.
+Also, don’t be shy about asking hikers coming back from the falls how to spot the most direct path to them.

 Coastal Trail to Bass Lake and Alamere Falls Details

-Difficulty level: Easy, except for final (moderate) approach to Alamere Falls.
+Difficulty level: Easy to moderate, except for the brief, challenging approach to Alamere Falls.

 Why locals love it: Those views; wildlife; spring flowers.